-Electrical and Gas Fitting Tradespersons required to utilize their Tickets for securing electrical or gas permits shall receive responsibility pay of fifty cents (\$0.50) per hour.
+Electrical and Gas Fitting Tradespersons required to utilize their Tickets for securing electrical or gas permits shall receive responsibility pay of two dollars (\$2.00) per hour.

 31.07 Access to Demographic & Classification Information

 Every October 1st, the Employer will provide the Union with detailed bargaining unit demographic, earnings and job classification information in Microsoft Excel spreadsheet format.
 This information will comprise the following data elements for each member of the bargaining unit.